-- We continue maturing our diverse supplier program by building a framework that enables high quality, long-term success.
-We believe a vibrant and diverse supplier network increases competition, strengthens innovation, and ultimately benefits our customers' pocketbooks.
-Together, we are a force of change and that is why we are committed to doubling our spend with diverse businesses by 2024. - EXPANDING OUR REACH.
+• We continue maturing our diverse supplier program by building a framework that enables high quality, long-term success.
+We believe a vibrant and diverse supplier network increases competition, strengthens innovation and ultimately benefits our customers' pocketbooks.
+Together, we are a force of change and that is why in 2019 we committed to doubling our spend with diverse businesses by 2024.
+We achieved this target one year ahead of schedule, in 2023, but our work is not done.

+EXPANDING OUR REACH.
 Our aim is to inspire innovation and drive economic prosperity.
 That is why we actively engage with diverse-supplier organizations nationally and in Michigan.
-Together we connect, support, and develop minority-, women-, LGBTQ-, disability-, and veteran-owned suppliers.
-Diverse suppliers are encouraged to create a business profile on our "Become a Supplier" website.
-We share our values and prefer suppliers who hold similar commitments.
-This is good for our co-workers, good for our customers' bills and good for future generations.
-Our program will include an expanded diverse supplier network in the years ahead, validating certification of diverse vendors, and Enhanced Tier II reporting for suppliers of our suppliers.
+Together we connect, support and develop minority-, women-, LGBTQ-, disability-and veteran-owned suppliers.
+Our program will include an expanded diverse supplier network in the years ahead, validating certification of diverse vendors and Enhanced Tier II reporting for suppliers of our suppliers.